waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **H9 (Falsified):** The Farfetch'd has fled to a new location after being scared from the east.
 The next logical location to search is the area north of the apprentice's position.
   - **Test 9.1:** Traveled north from (8, 27) to (8, 26).
   - **Result:** Path is blocked by a CUT_TREE at (8, 25). **Conclusion: H9 Falsified.**
+- **H10 (Partially Confirmed & Falsified):** The Farfetch'd was found in the western maze, but fled again upon approach.
-- **H10 (Current Hypothesis):** The Farfetch'd has fled to the area west of the apprentice.
-I will explore the western maze paths to find it.
+- **H11 (Current Hypothesis):** The Farfetch'd has now fled to the area south of its last position.
+I will explore the southern maze paths to find it.

 ## VI.
 Reflection-Generated Ideas